laravel-enso/documentation/docs/frontEnd/tabs.md

 designed to be used within the **Enso ecosystem**, requiring less configuration from the dev.

 Properties:
-- `size`, `string`, optional, default `normal`, the size of the tabs, valid options are: 'normal', 'small', 'medium', 'large'
+- `size` - `string`, optional, default `normal`, the size of the tabs, valid options are: 'normal', 'small', 'medium', 'large'

 Slots:
 - `label`, slot for the tab labels